mickeeriksson/PAL-1_GettingStarted/leddisplay/README.md

 * Press RS on PAL-1
 * Press Enter in Terminal
 * Enter L (Capital L), (Dont press any other key after L)
 * Open Sendfile dialog in your TerminalProgram.
-Select the file [./donothing.ptp](./donothing.ptp) And send the file as raw/binary content.
+Select the file [./leddisplay.ptp](./leddisplay.ptp) And send the file as raw/binary content.
 * You will see a lot of Hexformated output in the terminal.

 Run the program
-* type 0200+SPACE, to set the address to 0x0200, out start address, The PAL-1 shows
+* type 0200+SPACE, to set the address to 0x0200, our start address.

-    0200 EA
 * press G (capital G) (to run the program from the current address)

 The PAL-1 will not show anything in the serial-terminal.
 But you should se three bars of the first LED-display if everything worked out?